Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Numerical results

-Here, we use the mixed multiscale framework with one zoom and compare it with the equivalent adaptive CutFEM approach discussed in section 4.1.
+Here, we use the mixed multiscale framework with one zoom and compare it with the equivalent adaptive CutFEM approach discussed in Section 4.1.
 The zooming interface is projected over the background mesh and shown with a red line in Figure \ref{fig:MeshZoomAdapt1}.
-The material properties and boundary conditions are adopted the same as in the adaptive CutFEM model in section 4.1.
-To compute the homogenised material properties, we consider the representative volume element (RVE) all over the domain $\Omega_{{m}}$.
-We use Equation \ref{Eq.MMT} for this purpose and then calculate the corresponding effective young modulus as $E_{\mathcal{M}}=0.78 $.
+The material properties and boundary conditions are the same as in the adaptive CutFEM model from Section 4.1.
+To compute the homogenized material properties, we consider the pores in the entire domain $\Omega$.
+We use Equation \ref{Eq.MMT} for this purpose and then calculate the corresponding effective Young's modulus as $E_{\mathcal{M}}=0.78$.

-We use two length sizes for the transition region and compute displacement field component $u_y$, as shown in Figure \ref{fig:ModelBAdapZoomDisps}.
-When compared to the full microscale model as a reference, shown in Figure \ref{fig:ModelBAdaptiveDisps}a the mixed multiscale results show a tremendous improvement in comparison to the adaptive CutFEM approach.
-Therefore, using homogenised models in the coarse domains is necessary when the signed distance functions fail to detect the microstructure precisely.
+We test two length sizes for the transition region, $2\epsilon ={0.2,0.8}$.
+The displacement field component $u_y$ for both $\epsilon$ is shown in Figure \ref{fig:ModelBAdapZoomDisps}.
+When compared to the full microscale model as a reference, shown in Figure \ref{fig:ModelBAdaptiveDisps}a, the mixed multiscale method with homogenization is much closer to the reference solution in comparison to the adaptive CutFEM approach, shown in Figure \ref{fig:ModelBAdaptiveDisps}b.
+Therefore, using homogenized models in the coarse domains is necessary when the signed distance functions fail to detect the microstructure precisely.